South Africa gold miners' silicosis lawsuit settlement expected within six weeks

 “I am confident we will finalize the settlement within six weeks,” Richard Spoor, the human rights lawyer who has spearheaded the class action suit over the disease silicosis, which gold miners contract while working underground, told Reuters.

-A spokesman for the working group on Occupational Lung Disease (OLD), a group put together by the six companies involved, said it was is “hopeful” the settlement can be reached in that timeframe.
+A spokesman for the working group on Occupational Lung Disease (OLD), a group put together by the six companies involved, said it was is“hopeful” the settlement can be reached in that timeframe.

 The settlement would still need to be approved by a High Court before it was implemented.

-In February, Graham Briggs, the chair of the working group, said the settlement was seen within “months”.
+In February, Graham Briggs, the chair of the working group, said the settlement was seen within“months”.
 On top of the 5 billion rand that companies have made in provisions, there is 4 billion rand available from a compensation fund to which the industry has been contributing for years.

 The suit was launched around six years ago on behalf of miners suffering from silicosis, contracted by inhaling silica dust in gold mines.